1983 Pacific hurricane season: Seasonal summary

 One storm in 1983 formed in May, an event the occurs every other year on average.
 Another storm formed in June, which was below the average of 1.7 storms per June.
 Despite a somewhat slow start, activity picked up in July, where 6 storms formed.
-This was twice the average, though only two of the storm thus far had exceeded hurricane intensity.
+This was twice the average, though only two of the storms thus far had exceeded hurricane intensity.
 Although August was less active, with only 3 storms developing, compared to the average of 4, two of the storms that formed in July lasted into the early part of the month.
 However, activity picked back up again in September, with 5 storms forming, which was above the average of 3.
 Three storms also formed in October, which was two storms above normal.
 One storm developed in November as well, a somewhat unusual occurrence.
 For the first time since 1947, a hurricane developed in December.

 Three storms during the season made landfall on Mexico.
 The first, Adolph did so in May.
 The second, Tico, hit near Mazatlán as a powerful hurricane, resulting in severe damage.
 Around this time, a weak tropical depression made landfall along the western portion of the nation as well.
 In addition, Tropical Depression Raymond made landfall on Hawaii in late October.
 Hurricane Hunters flew into 2 storms within the EPHC zone, Manuel and Ismael.
 Moreover, they flew into 3 storms in CPHC's area of responsibility, Tropical Storms Gil and Narda, and Hurricane Raymond.